absalguero/fgc-top-players/news/2025-12-22-topanga-concept-match-2025-reveals-lineup.md

 ## What’s Next

-The **Topanga Concept Match 2025** airs live on December 27, 2025, starting at 13:00 JST.
-Fans can catch the action on the official [Topanga YouTube](https://www.youtube.com/@TOPANGA_JPN) and [Twitch](https://www.twitch.tv/topangatv) channels.
-Following this exhibition, the global FGC will turn its eyes toward the final qualifiers for Capcom Cup as the 2025 season reaches its climax.
+With the **Topanga Concept Match 2025** concluded, the global FGC turns its eyes toward the final qualifiers for Capcom Cup as the 2025 season reaches its climax.
+VODs of the event can be found on the official [Twitch](https://www.twitch.tv/topangatv) channel.

 ---